Dede Long

 As an applied microeconomist, I am passionate about using causal inference, statistical analysis, and quasi-experimental techniques to address issues related to the environment and education

 My recent and previous research has focused on examining the economic and environmental implications of public and private incentives aimed at promoting ecosystem services.
-Additionally, I investigate factors influencing the academic decisions of underrepresented and female students, and evaluate interventions designed to improve enrollment in STEM and economics among marginalized populations.
+In addition to environmental issues, my latest work also investigates factors influencing the academic decisions of students, and evaluates interventions designed to improve enrollment in STEM and economics.

-Research Interests: Environmental and Natural Resource Economics; Land use; Non-market Valuation; Economics of Education
+Research Interests: Environmental and Natural Resource Economics; Land use; Non-market Valuation

-In my free time, I enjoy reading books (mainly fiction) and binging documentaries.
+In my free time, I enjoy reading books and binging documentaries.
 I track my leisure readings here.
-Two of my favorite documentaries in recent years are Minding the Gap and Boys State
+A few of my favorite documentaries in recent years are The Last Dance, Minding the Gap and Boys State